Self-healing TechnologyView Video

 Building a self-healing system

-We are installing self-healing technology along our main power lines in communities across the Carolinas.
+We are installing self-healing technology along our main power lines in communities across the states we serve.
 Over the next few years, we hope to serve most customers by some form of self-healing capability.
 Most of that work will take place on main overhead power lines, but some work will take place in underground vaults in urban areas or along underground lines.

 Crews will install a variety of improvements including automatic sensors and communication equipment, control boxes on poles, switching equipment and reclosers that can automatically restore power (like the breaker in your house) or reroute power to other power lines.
 In some cases, new power lines or poles will need to be built.
 This equipment helps improve response and speed power restoration when an outage occurs, like a tree falling on a line or a car hitting a pole.